T3KScarecrow/Alagaesia-Wiki/Alagaesia/Cities/Ostholmian/Ashfell.md

 ## **The Schola Deos**

-A **scholarly society** headquartered in a repurposed dwarven watchtower overlooking Mount Varram’s crater, the **Ember Eye** is a small but well-respected cabal of researchers, lorekeepers, and magical naturalists.
+A **scholarly society** headquartered in a repurposed dwarven watchtower overlooking Mount Varram’s crater, the **Schola Deos** is a small but well-respected cabal of researchers, lorekeepers, and magical naturalists.
 Their stated mission:

 > “To observe the divine echoes left upon the mortal world—through stone, flame, and forgotten name.”